 Searches and Requests

-We are in the process of verifying data.
+We are in the process of adding and verifying data.
 Please notify the Collections Manager of any errors encountered.

-Vertebrate data records from Michigan State University Museum may be used by individual researchers or research groups, but they may not be repackaged, resold, or redistributed in any form without the express written consent of the appropriate curator.
-If any records are used in an analysis or report, the provenance of the original data must be acknowledged, and any resulting publication or report sent to the Collections Manager (digital copies, book citations, and links to abstracts are acceptable).
-Our institutional acronym is MSU; the official collection acronym is MSU for mammalogy, ornithology, and vertebrate paleontology specimens; and MSUM for herpetology and ichthyology specimens.
+If vertebrate specimen records are used in an analysis, report, or publication, the provenance of the original data should be acknowledged, and any resulting publication or report sent to the Collections Manager (digital copies, book citations, and links to abstracts or publications are acceptable).
+Our official acronym is MSU for mammalogy, ornithology, and vertebrate paleontology specimens; and MSUM for herpetology and ichthyology specimens.

 *Museum records were computerized between 1993 and 2001 with extensive support from the Michigan State University Museum and Offices of the Provost, Vice President for Research and Graduate Studies, and Vice Provost for Computing and Technology.
 We use the Specify Biodiversity Collections Management Database System.